RoyRubinIL/DeepSeaGameExtended/README.md

 - **Features**:
   - Visual and tactile feedback for collisions and lives remaining.
   - Background music and sound effects enhance the gameplay experience.
+- **Speed Modes**:
+  - Select between slow and fast modes to adjust the game pace.

 ### Records and Map
 - **Records Table**: